weishuchen/wireless-esp8266-dap/README.md

 Wireless debugging with ***only one ESP Chip*** !

-Realized by USBIP and CMSIS-DAP protocol stack.
+Archive by USBIP and CMSIS-DAP protocol stack.

 > 👉 5m range, 100kb size firmware(Hex) earse and download test: